 These headphones have an integrated microphone.

 The recording quality of the Razer Hammerhead True Wireless Pro's mic is good.
 Your voice sounds neutral, although a bit thin and muffled.
-People on the other end of the line shouldn't have too much of a problem understanding you, though.
+People on the other end of the line won't have too much of a problem understanding you, though.

 The Razer Hammerhead True Wireless Pro have an alright battery performance.
 They're advertised as having around four hours of continuous battery life, but we tested five hours, which is still quite short.
 That said, battery life can vary according to usage, so your experience may differ.
 Luckily, there are around four additional charges in the carrying case to help extend your listening time.
 You can also charge one earbud while using the other, which is handy.